 a.
 DOT: Working To Improve Data Interoperability For The Nation’s Transportation Systems.

 The key objective of the Department Of Transportation (DOT) is to serve the American people and economy by delivering the world’s leading transportation system.
 In regard to data interoperability, in 2022 DOT started the FLOW (Freight Logistics Optimization Works) initiative.
 This is a public-private effort to develop a digital tool that gives logistics companies information to better move goods more quickly and cheaply, ultimately bringing down costs for families.
-Below is a summary of what DOT’s FLOW initiative is doing to improve interoperability and increase the resilience of supply chains.
+Below, I’ll identify the types of data interoperability issues that the FLOW Initiative is focusing on to increase the resilience of U.S. supply chains.
+First, l’ll let’s look at interoperability challenges that FLOW is addressing.

 - Lack Of Visibility Of Logistics Flows To Detect Chokepoints.
 Due to poor supply chain visibility across transportation networks, chokepoints go undetected.
 As a result, supply chain stakeholders, both public and private, do not have the opportunity to react and avoid chokepoints.
 Thus, there is a pile-on effect that makes matters even worse.